cometbft/cometbft/SECURITY.md

 ### More information
 * See [TIMELINE.md](https://github.com/cosmos/security/blob/main/TIMELINE.md) for an example timeline of a disclosure.
 * See [DISCLOSURE.md](https://github.com/cosmos/security/blob/main/DISCLOSURE.md) to see more into the inner workings of the disclosure process.
+* See [EXAMPLES.md](https://github.com/cosmos/security/EXAMPLES.md) for some of the examples that we are interested in for the bug bounty program.